SpockBauru/LightmapProbeGrid/addons/lightmap_probe_grid/README.md

 # How to install
 1) Extract the `addons` folder on the root of your project (`res://`).
 Other files/folders are optional.
-2) Go to "Project" menu -> "Project Settings" -> "Plugins" tab -> enable "LightmapProbeGrid".
+2) Go to Godot's "Project" menu -> "Project Settings" -> "Plugins" tab -> enable "LightmapProbeGrid".
 3) Restart Godot.

 You can also open the `DemoScene` to see how it works.

 # Making a grid of Light Probes
-Place the LightmapProbeGrid Node in the scene.
+- Place the LightmapProbeGrid Node in the scene.
 It's located at "Add Node" -> Node3D -> LightmapProbeGrid.

-Use the handles (red dots) to resize the grid.
+- Use the handles (red dots) to resize the grid.

-In the LightmapProbeGrid Inspector you can set the number of Light Probes on each axis with the minimum of 2.
+- In the LightmapProbeGrid Inspector you can set the number of Light Probes on each axis with the minimum of 2.
 Press "Generate Probes" to apply the settings and place your grid of Light Probes in the Scene.

 Now you can cut unwanted probes with the methods bellow.